 Adm.
-McCain's grandson, who, like his father Adm.
-John "Jack" McCain, served in the United States Navy and fought during the Cold War and, of course, during the Vietnam War, where Lt.
+McCain's son was another four-star flag officer, Adm.
+John S. "Jack" McCain Jr., a submariner who also fought in WWII.
+Jack McCain also fought during the Cold War and, of course, during the Vietnam War, where his son, Lt.
 Cmdr.
-John S. McCain III was imprisoned as a POW for five-and-half years.
+John S. McCain III, the future senior senator of Arizona, was imprisoned as a POW for five-and-half years.

 The McCains' story is one of service and sacrifice.
 Adm.
 "Slew" McCain, who saw so many naval aviators go to their deaths, died four days after Japan's surrender.
 Adm.
 Jack McCain had to carry out President Nixon's orders to bomb Hanoi, where he knew his son was a POW.
-Sen. John McCain served his country throughout his life.
+Sen. John McCain has been serving his country throughout his life.

 The legacy of another WWII naval hero, President John F. Kennedy, recognized Sen. McCain's patriotism.
 Sen. John McCain received the JFK Profile in Courage award from the Kennedy family for his commitment toward campaign finance reform.
 In his acceptance speech of May 24, 1999, McCain said: